twosixlabs/acsploit/INSTALL.md

 If you do not have `python3` installed on your system see [here](https://www.python.org/downloads/) for information on how to install it.

-#### Downloading ACSploit
+#### Downloading ACsploit

-Run `git clone TKTK-URL-GOES-HERE-TKTK` to check out the newest version of ACSploit into the current folder, then `cd acsploit`.
+Run `git clone TKTK-URL-GOES-HERE-TKTK` to check out the newest version of ACsploit into the current folder, then `cd acsploit`.

 #### Creating and activating a `virtualenv`